IBM/cloud-native-starter/workshop/01-introduction.md

 * **Articles** holds the list of blog articles
 * **Authors** holds the blog authors details (blog URL and Twitter handle)

-### Microservice*
+### **Microservices**

 **Articles microservice**

 The objective of this microservice is to add and get artical information from a database.
-At moment the implementation is just creating sample data values.
+In this workshop we will use the default implementation which just creates sample data values.

 The service is organized in following packages: